RoboCup-MSL/MRA-components/components/falcons/action_planning/README.md

 - **DEFEND:** Defend an opponent.
 (Using heightmaps, a `MOVE` target is calculated.)
 - **CLEAR:** Clear the ball away from own goal.
 (Can use `LOB` instead.)

+Responsibilities currently out of scope:

+* obstacle avoidance: this is left for Navigation, so the movement target is considered 'unsafe'
+* shoot setpoint calculation: this is left for ShootPlanning

 ### Context diagram

 ```mermaid